alligatorjazz/unplatform/src/content/recommendations/artemis.md

 dateAdded: "Sat Jan 25 2025 19:00:00 GMT-0500 (Eastern Standard Time)"
 ---

-The simplest and most straightforward web-based RSS reader out there.
-You'll need to contact the author for an invite code, but after that you'll have a free web-based reader that you can also pin to your phone's home screen.
-Instructions are available on the website.
+The simplest and most straightforward web-based RSS reader out there - and you can also pin it to your phone's home screen so that it can run offline.
+You can use the invite code "coffee" to sign up.